gtaylor/django-athumb/README.md

 #### thumbnail

 Creates a thumbnail of for an ImageField.
+This is in the format of:

+    {% thumbnail some_obj.image '50x50_cropped' %}

+or, to save the value in a template context variable:

+    {% thumbnail some_obj.image '50x50_cropped' as 'some_var' %}

-To just output the absolute url to the thumbnail:
+To output the absolute url to the thumbnail:

+    {% thumbnail some_obj.image '50x50_cropped' %}
-    {% thumbnail some_obj.image 80x80 %}
+    {% thumbnail some_obj.image '60x60' %}

 As long as you've got Django's request context processor in, the thumbnail tag will detect when the current view is being served over SSL, and automatically convert any http to https in the thumbnail URL.
 If you want to always force SSL for a thumbnail, add it as an argument like this:

-    {% thumbnail some_obj.image 80x80 force_ssl=True %}
+    {% thumbnail some_obj.image '60x60' force_ssl=True %}

 To put the thumbnail URL on the context instead of just rendering it, finish the tag with `as [context_var_name]`:

-    {% thumbnail image 80x80 as thumb %}
+    {% thumbnail image '60x60' as 'thumb' %}
     <img src="{{thumb}}" />

 ## To-Do